ErnstVis/Bot_Range_Mover/README.md

 # Bot_Range_Mover
 Tool for DeFi trade

-Develope in process ...
+Development in process ...

+Soon:
-> run and monitor position
+    run and monitor position
-> shifts ranges and adjusts tires
+    shifts ranges and adjusts tires
-> record statistics of intermittent losses
+    record statistics of intermittent losses
-> tools for simulate and ammounts calculate
+    tools for simulate and ammounts calculate

-Results:
+research results:
     A simple move after 100 shifts with a random price gives an average loss of -60%